CEF: CHILDREN’S EDUCATION FOUNDATION – VIETNAM

 One organization working to break this cycle is CEF, the Children’s Education Foundation – Vietnam, a not-for-profit operating in Vietnam and registered in Australia and New York.
 They aim to do so by “helping girls from impoverished or marginalized communities complete school or receive further education or training” with the ultimate goal of “helping not just the young women, but also succeeding generations and their communities to have the possibility of a better life with more choice,” or, indeed, any level of choice, by rendering them much less susceptible to trafficking and much less dependent on, or restricted by, the whims of a culture that views them as unworthy of schooling and basic literacy, among a host of other things.

 Formally registered in Australia in 2003, CEF was founded by Linda Burn, an Australian who began working to raise educational funds for Vietnamese children in 1999.
 Linda’s husband, Graeme, has been the Australian manager of the organization since the beginning.
 This work arose spontaneously, as she describes it, having first visited Vietnam not with the intention of starting a charity, but rather of setting up a culinary tour of Vietnamese cuisine for her students.
-At this time, around 2000, Hoi An was still a rather small town, not yet the tourist magnet it has now become; it had little tourist accommodation, and the rice fields stretched largely unbroken from just outside of the town proper all the way to Cua Dai beach.
 During the tour, Linda found herself “face-to-face” not just with Vietnam’s wealth of culinary delights, however, but also with the abject poverty of three children whose parents had abandoned them and “whose care-giver could not afford to educate them.”
 Ultimately, they came to an agreement whereby the caregiver would feed and clothe the children, while Linda would raise funds for their education.

 As she got to know more Vietnamese families and witness some of the harsher realities of life in Vietnam that tourists may not often see, or want to see, she saw “how hard the women worked, how tired they were, and that most of the financial burden was on their shoulders.”
 Noticing that many girls from the poor families were at risk of not receiving an education due to the poverty of their parents, and the sons being a priority when it came to education… [she] wanted to see the girls have a chance to have a better life, and felt if some girls could be educated and complete high school, they would have a different future as educated women and could break the poverty cycle of their family.